|Aircraft registration number

 report_ra-0347a.pdf (1.86 MB)

-The accident with "Ptenec-2" (FVSP) RA-0347A private aircraft occurred at a distance of 220 km from Olenek a/p of the Republic of Sakha (Yakutia) on October 31, 2015.
+The accident with "Ptenec-2" (FVSP) RA-0347A private aircraft occurred at a distance of 220 km from Olenek a/p, Republic of Sakha (Yakutia, RF) on October 31, 2015.
 According to the available information the pilot on board was killed, a passenger was injured, the aircraft was damaged.

-The Interstate Aviation Committee has formed the investigation team of this accident in accordance with the Russian Aviation Legislation.
-The Investigation team started its work.
+The Interstate Aviation Committee has assigned the investigation team of this accident in accordance with the Russian Aviation Legislation.
+The Investigation team has started its work.

-The Interstate Aviation Committee Investigation team has completed the investigation of the accident with "Ptenets-2" RA-0347A (FVSP) private aircraft (flying vehicle single prototype) had occurred in the Republic of Sakha (Yakutia) on October 31, 2015.
+The Interstate Aviation Committee Investigation team has completed the investigation of the accident with "Ptenets-2" RA-0347A (FVSP) private aircraft (flying vehicle single prototype) had occurred in the Republic of Sakha (Yakutia, RF) on October 31, 2015.

 Most probably the accident with "Ptenets" RA-0347A (FVSP) very light aircraft was caused by PIC's loss of control of a flight height in low visibility conditions (low cloud) and whiteout of the ground resulted in the aircraft descending and collision with ground.

 Most probably, the following factors contributed to the accident:

 - PIC's improper evaluation of en-route weather conditions resulted in his unreasonable decision to continue the flight by VFR;